 Training Requirements

-Every employer in New York State is required to provide employees with sexual harassment prevention training to all employees annually.
+Every employer in New York State is required to provide sexual harassment prevention training to all employees annually.
 An employer that does not use the model training developed by the Department of Labor and Division of Human Rights must ensure that the training that they use meets or exceeds certain minimum standards.

 Additionally, employers in New York City are subject to further requirements as it relates to training.
 Notably, independent contractors who work more than 80 hours in a calendar year and for at least 90 days must also complete the anti-sexual harassment training.